-Border apprehensions dropped in November for 5th consecutive month, per DHS data
+Border apprehensions dropped in November for 6th consecutive month, per DHS data

 “We are removing, returning, and repatriating more illegal aliens, including Central American families, than ever before, and illegal border crossing cases are completed faster than ever,” the official said.

 Accompanying the regional agreements: more traditional deterrents such as a wall on the southern border.
-The administration has built almost 80 miles of wall and has been ramping up efforts to try building approximately 450 miles of the barrier by the end of next year.
+The administration has built approximately 90 miles of wall and has been ramping up efforts to try building approximately 450 miles of the barrier by the end of next year.